aijaz/blog/content/posts/2011/2011-04-25-implementing-inertial-scrolling-in-ios.markdown

----
 comments: false
 date: '2011-04-25 21:36:25'
 slug: implementing-inertial-scrolling-in-ios
 title: Implementing Inertial Scrolling in iOS
-Category:
-- Computers
+Category: Computers
-tags:
-- iOS
-- Scrolling
+Tags: iOS, Scrolling
----

 I hadn't really given much thought to how the iPhone handles scrolling until I recently had to implement it myself.
 I needed to add vertical scrolling to a